Getting Started FAQ User Manual Tech Specs Contact BUY/DOWNLOAD

 • Anchor shots to specific passages in the script — or assign any script block to an existing shot

-• Attach reference photos, location images, sun position diagrams, sketches and storyboards — per scene and per shot
+• Attach reference photos, location images, sun position diagrams, floorplans, and storyboards — per scene and per shot

 • Open the Scene Board — a dedicated second window showing all visual references for the current scene.
 Works on a second monitor or iPad via Sidecar.